Backooo/spotify_data_analysis/README.md

 Key features I want to include:
 - Visualization of top artists, songs, and genres over selected period
-- Data presentation in a user-friendly interface
-- Frontend Interface made with React
 - Playlist analysis

 ## Dependencies